This article is part of my online newsletter called the Scrum Addendum. If you enjoyed this article you should signup for the complete series.

 The objective of the Ball Point game is to get as many balls through the team as possible within two minutes.
 Each ball must be touched at least once by every team member and must end with the same person with whom it began.
 After two minutes the team is allowed an additional minute to discuss the process and how it could be improved.
 The game is played a total of five times.

 Initially, we (the Scrum Trainers) had difficulty getting a single ball through the system, but, after adapting our process, the interactions became more predictable and we started to make visible progress.
 It took four cycles for us to reach a point where we were both productive and having fun.

 The fifth (and final) iteration was a challenge Sprint.
 Boris’ challenged us to get as many balls through the system as possible.
 In order to fully optimize the process, we rearranged the team and gave it a try.
 The final number was suitably impressive, given that only 15 minutes before we had difficulty getting a single ball through the system.

 This rearrangement of the system leads to one of the more interesting points that Boris makes when running the game.
 That is, all systems have a natural velocity and if we want to increase this natural velocity, we need to change the boundaries of the system.

 In order to play the Ball Point game, you’ll need a large open space with enough room for everyone to stand.
 You’ll also need about 20 brightly colored tennis balls and you may want a whiteboard to do the debriefing.
-We play the game in the following way:

 - Everyone is part of one big team.